James Hinchcliffe: Schmidt Peterson Motorsports (2015–2019)

-On October 28, 2019, after a season which resulted in a best finish of 3rd at Iowa, the recently renamed Arrow McLaren SP relieved Hinchcliffe of his driving duties and signed 2019 Indy Lights champion Oliver Askew and former Carlin driver and 2018 Indy Lights champion Patricio O'Ward to fill their two seats.
-Hinchcliffe remained under contract, under which he was required to be with the team on race weekends and make sponsor appearances, but was free to pursue other opportunities.
+On October 28, 2019, after a season which resulted in a third place finish at Iowa, the recently renamed Arrow McLaren SP relieved Hinchcliffe of his driving duties and signed 2019 Indy Lights champion Oliver Askew and former Carlin driver and 2018 Indy Lights champion Pato O' Ward to fill their two seats.
+Hinchcliffe remained under contract and he was required to be with the team on race weekends and make sponsor appearances, but was free to pursue other opportunities.

 Return to Andretti Autosport (2020–2021)

-On February 19, 2020, Andretti Autosport announced they have signed Hinchcliffe to a three-race deal for the 2020 season which will be his second stint with the team.
-Hinchcliffe was scheduled to compete in the GMR Grand Prix, the Indianapolis 500 and the Genesys 600.
+On February 19, 2020, Andretti Autosport announced they signed Hinchcliffe to a three-race deal for the 2020 season which would be his second stint with the team.
+Hinchcliffe was scheduled to compete in the GMR Grand Prix, the Indianapolis 500, and the Genesys 600.

-Hinchcliffe finished eighteenth at the first race of the season at Texas Motor Speedway.
-He finished eleventh in the Indy GP and seventh in the Indy 500.
+Hinchcliffe finished eighteenth at the first race at Texas Motor Speedway.
+He finished eleventh in the Indy GP and seventh in the Indianapolis 500.
 He would then replace Zach Veach for the final three races of the season in the No 26 car after the latter was fired by Andretti.

-On January 26, 2021, Andretti Autosport announced that Hinchcliffe would drive the No. 29 car co-entered by Steinbrenner Racing full time for the 2021 season.
-He finished twentieth in the points standings, with a best result of third at the inaugural Music City Grand Prix.
+On January 26, 2021, Andretti Autosport announced that Hinchcliffe would drive the No. 29 car, co-entered by Steinbrenner Racing, full time for the 2021 season.
+He finished twentieth in the points standings, with a best result being third at the inaugural Music City Grand Prix.

-On December 12, 2021, Hinchcliffe announced he would step down from racing full-time, and joined NBC Sports as a commentator for the IndyCar Series broadcast from the 2022 season onwards.
+On December 12, 2021, Hinchcliffe announced he was stepping down from racing full-time, and joined NBC Sports as a commentator for the IndyCar Series broadcast from the 2022 season onwards.
 He was replaced in the No. 29 entry by Devlin DeFrancesco.

+NASCAR

+On February 12, 2026, it was announced that Hinchcliffe will make his debut in the NASCAR Craftsman Truck Series at the St. Petersburg street circuit, driving the No. 77 Chevrolet for Spire Motorsports.